Ibanez GSR200 Vs Yamaha TRBX174 – Which Is The Better Bass For You?

 The first thing about this flamed mango wood that catches anyone’s eyes is its beauty.
 When you compare the TRBX174EX with the TRBX174, it has a more striking look with all kinds of finishes ranging from Root Beer to Tobacco Brown Sunburst.
 And it doesn’t just end at the looks, it also dovetails into tone as well.

-See also Ibanez AS73 Vs AS93 – Which Guitar Is Better For You?
+See also Ibanez RG8 Vs Schecter Omen 8 – Which Is The Better Option?

 The pickups on this guitar are the same as those on the TRBX174.
 So, you have the volume controls on the neck pickup and a volume and master tone control on the bridge pickup.
 There’s no switch selector though so there’s no switching between the split-coil neck and single-coil bridge.